Witness to the complete evolution: ‘Clients First’ to ‘Employees First’

 - Don’t Hesitate to Pat on the Back – Whenever an employee performs well, make sure you appreciate him/her immediately.
 And what better way to do so than on a public forum?
 It multiplies the employee’s confidence and motivates them to produce positive output, every single time.

 - It’s not Always Rosy – At times when someone goes wrong, or you feel the need for improvement in any of the team members, don’t think twice before giving them a piece of advice.
 Passing on personal suggestions that help them stay on top of their games is always a good thing to do.

 - When the smaller bubble grows, so does the bigger – Help develop your employees by recommending them to certain training courses.
 This will, in turn, benefit the company by enhancing the level of skill sets that your employees will possess.

-As per the well-known book by Vineet Nair, “Employees First, Customers Second,” creating a culture of trust through transparency in communication and information sharing, is utmost important for an organization to succeed.
+As per the well-known book by Vineet Nayar, the former CEO of HCL, “Employees First, Customers Second,” creating a culture of trust through transparency in communication and information sharing, is utmost important for an organization to succeed.
 This is where goals and competencies come into play and ensure that a clear picture is put into view for every member to understand their roles and responsibilities towards the organization’s success.

 Following the “Employees First” philosophy has benefited many and may continue to do the same to the remaining corporates in the time to come.